TrevorAlspach/PasswordVault/README.md

 # PasswordVault

 ## Project Description
 Desktop App written in python which serves as a secure password vault.
 GUI created with PySide6 library, data stored in an sqlite3 db.
-(You guys feel free to change this).

 **TO RUN THE APP**